 3. Acquired Dover Cup Company.
 With this move, we have become a major player of hot and cold paper drink cups and food containers in Eastern Canada.

 2. Launched a line of PET cold drink cups.
 With this substrate, customers can now recycle our cups where #1 curb side programs exist.
 It also allows us to start including post consumer recycled content into our cups.

-1. Launched Harvest Fiber which is a 100% natural and BPI certified compostable line of food service products.
+1. Launched Harvest Fiber which is a natural and compostable line of food service products.
 Genpak was the first major food service packaging provider to launch a full line of compostable food packaging products with our Harvest Collection nearly two years ago.
 Since that time we have upgraded, added products and moved into a fiber substrate offering which gives our customers many more options.
 Harvest Fiber is fast becoming known as the gold standard for compostable products with its superior engineering and product functionality.
 Who says a fiber product can’t be loaded with quality?

 In total we launched 65 new products in 2010.
 That doesn’t include improvements and upgrades to existing items, which there were plenty of.
 I’m expecting 2011 to be just as fast on the product front.
 Stay tuned as you just might be surprised what’s in store!

 And now my top 10 list from outside Genpak.

 10. The number of active restaurants fell by over 5,000 in 2010.
 I guess that stimulus package really didn’t apply to our friends in the restaurant biz.